The Diplomat | Author

 David Hutt

 David Hutt is a journalist and commentator.
-He is a research fellow at the Central European Institute of Asian Studies (CEIAS), a columnist at The Diplomat, and a correspondent for Asia Times.
+He is a research fellow at the Central European Institute of Asian Studies (CEIAS), and a columnist at The Diplomat and Radio Free Asia.

 David Hutt is a journalist and commentator.
-He is a research fellow at the Central European Institute of Asian Studies (CEIAS), a columnist at The Diplomat, and a correspondent for Asia Times.
+He is a research fellow at the Central European Institute of Asian Studies (CEIAS), a columnist at The Diplomat and Radio Free Asia, a contributor to the Economist Intelligence Unit and DW, and an associate editor at Contemporary Southeast Asia.
+He also writes the Watching Europe In Southeast Asia newsletter.

 David Hutt has been Southeast Asia columnist at The Diplomat since 2016, writing weekly about Southeast Asian politics.
 He was formerly based in Phnom Penh, Cambodia.
 He was president of the Overseas Press Club of Cambodia between 2018 and 2019.
 He can be followed on Twitter @davidhuttjourno.